XeraB/ArduinoAwake/README.md

 Save your Wifi-Name and Password in the file arduino_secrets.h

 ## BLE Characeristics
-UUIDS can be found and changed in settings.h
+UUIDs can be found and changed in settings.h

 ### Service:
 TimerService UUID: "19B10010-E8F2-537E-4F6C-D104768A1214"